heutelbeck/sapl-policy-engine/sapl-documentation/6_6_Flask.md

 First, the PEP builds an authorization subscription from the decorator options (or from defaults if you left them out) and sends it to the PDP as a one-shot request.
 The PDP evaluates the subscription against all matching policies and returns a single decision.

-If the decision is anything other than `PERMIT`, the PEP raises `PermissionDenied` immediately.
+If the decision is anything other than `PERMIT`, the PEP calls `abort(403)` immediately.
 Your view never runs.

 If the decision is `PERMIT`, the PEP resolves all constraint handlers.
 It walks through the obligations and advice attached to the decision and checks which registered handlers claim responsibility for each one.
 If any obligation has no matching handler, the PEP denies access right there, because it cannot guarantee the obligation will be enforced.